miguelgrinberg/react-flask-app/inbox/email_06.md

 `mockedMovies.Search.map((movie) => {console.log(movie.Title)})`

-What could we do to filter out the movies that aren't the original 3 Star Wars films?
+What could we do to filter out the movies that came out before the year 2000?